apel/apel.github.io/archive/index.md

 ---

 Here are the old versions for both APEL and SSM.
-These links take you to the tagged release on GitHub and should list all the RPMs and SRPMs for both SL5 and SL6.
+These links take you to the tagged release on GitHub and should list all the RPMs and SRPMs for various SL versions.